 The Center for Vaccine Development of the University of Maryland School of Medicine (CVD) has worked in developing countries for more than three decades, in partnership with health authorities, academic institutions and international agencies.
 CVD has field units in Mali (CVD-Mali), Chile (CVD-Chile) and Malawi (CVD-Malawi).

 The fully equipped CVD basic research laboratories occupy two entire floors in the U of MD Health Sciences Facilities I & II, contiguous state-of-the-art research buildings on the University of Maryland, Baltimore campus.
 This includes 34 laboratories and support rooms, faculty offices and administrative space, and space for clinical research activities.

 CVD laboratories are fully equipped for molecular biology and bacteriology, including the safe handling of vaccines and bacteria.
 Included within the CVD are BSL 2 laboratories that are fully certified to work with the agents proposed.

-To learn more about the Center for Vaccine Development visit their website.
+Learn more about the Center for Vaccine Development.